ArduPilot/ardupilot_wiki/common/source/docs/common-camera-shutter-triggering-using-seagull-map2.rst

 Parts and hardware connections
 ==============================

-The Seagull #MAP can be `purchased from Seagull UAV <http://www.seagulluav.com/product/seagull-map2/>`__ and comes with a servo cable included.
+The Seagull #MAP2 can be `purchased from Seagull UAV <http://www.seagulluav.com/product/seagull-map2/>`__ and comes with a servo cable included.
 The camera cables has to be purchased separately - please use the `**Cable Finder** <https://www.seagulluav.com/map-cable-finder/>` page to determine which cable is needed.

 Below is a list of the cables offered by Seagull UAV: